sa4s-deadlines/sa4s-deadlines.github.io/README.md

 ### Timezones

 Please remember that the timezone should be AoE (Anywhere on Earth) when you submit a pull request.

+## Local Development
+### Building Using Docker
+Build using `docker run -it -p 4000:4000 -v $(pwd)/site:/site itzg/jekyll-github-pages` which will start a server at `http://localhost:4000` and store the built site at `_site/`.
+Remove the `Gemfile` and `Gemfile.lock` it creates after it is done.

+### Serving Using Docker
+Use `docker compose up` to start a server that displays the page at `http://localhost:4000` that will watch for changes.
+Reload the page when you make a change to view it.
+This will take a while to start, don't worry.

 <!-- The timezone is specified in [tz format][1].
 Unlike abbreviations (e.g. EST), these are un-ambiguous.
 Here are tz codes for some common timezones: